Edmund Allenby, 1st Viscount Allenby: Governor of Egypt

 Allenby was made a field marshal on 31 July 1919, and created Viscount Allenby, of Megiddo and of Felixstowe in the County of Suffolk, on 7 October.

 His appointment in 1919 as Special High Commissioner of Egypt came as the country was being disrupted by demonstrations against British rule.
 It had been under Martial Law since 1914 and several Egyptian leaders, including Saad Zaghlul, had been exiled to Malta.

 These deportations had led to rioting across the country, with Cairo isolated.
 Allenby's first response was conciliatory.
 He persuaded the Colonial Office to allow Zaghlul and his delegation, from the Wafd, to travel to France.
 Their intention was to present the Egyptian case to the Paris Peace Conference but they received no official recognition and returned to Egypt in failure.

 As a general, Allenby played a prominent role in helping Britain counter the 1919 Egyptian revolution.
 However, as High Commissioner of Egypt, Allenby favored negotiations with Egypt.
 Soon after the 1919 uprising, the Milner Mission was initiated.

 In early 1921 there were more riots and demonstrations that were blamed on Zaghlul.
 This time Allenby ordered that Zaghlul and five other leaders be deported to the Seychelles.
 Sixteen rioters were executed.
 The following year Allenby travelled to London with proposals which he insisted be implemented.
 They included the end of Martial Law, the drafting of an Egyptian Constitution and the return of Zaghlul.
 Progress was made: Egypt was granted limited self-government, and a draft constitution was published in October 1922 leading to the formation of a Zaghlul government in January 1924.
 The following November the Sirdar of the Egyptian Army, Sir Lee Stack, was assassinated in Cairo.
 Allenby's response was draconian and included a humiliating £500,000 fine to be paid by the Egyptian government.
 In May 1925, Allenby resigned and returned to England.

+Legacy in Egypt

+Allenby was a hated figure in Egypt.
+In Port Said, people burning effigies of Allenby became a Spring festival tradition.
+The practice started after the First World War, when demonstrators burned an effigy of him during a protest against the presence of British troops in the city.
+When Allenby left Egypt, the people of Port Said burned a large effigy of him dressed in a military uniform.